Jeremiah33-3/MA1521-Notes/README.md

   - composite function: applying two functions to a value in succession, provided the first function's codomain matches the second function's domain: g ◦f : A → C given by g ◦ f (x) = g(f (x)).
   - inverse function f^-1: applying the two functions to a value x in succession in either order gives back value x
+    - graph of inverse functions -> symmetric about y = x line
   - injective function: each x in the domain gives a unique output in the codomain after applying the function
   - surjective function: no z in B (codomain) is left alone -> every z in B has a corresponding x in A s.t. f(x) = z
   - bijective: injective and surjective